CaliKane/ScriptObservatory/README.md

  - Add button to chrome extension to toggle reporting on and off
  - Add button to chrome extension to view current page's analysis page
  - Allow blacklisting stats upload for website regexes in the chrome extension
+ - Have chrome extension automatically report all errors while browsing sites

 Longer-term:
  - Let users view scripts in extension and choose whether or not to allow them to run